Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

     }
 ```

-What we are doing is, retrieving the date sent in the request and the logged user's ID.
+What we are doing is, retrieving the data sent in the request and the logged user's ID.
 Then again we manually query for events using the user's ID and the date he provided within his request.

 Now we need to check if we have events in the given date or not.